On the abstract elementary class of acts with embeddings: Stability spectrum

 The previous result is analogous to the result for modules \cite[3.6]{maz1} with the expection that in the result for modules $\lambda \geq (\operatorname{card}(S) + \aleph_0)^+$ instead of $ 2^{\operatorname{card}(S) + \aleph_0}$.
-It is worth pointing out that the result for modules is based on determining the cardinality of the injective envelope \cite{eklof}, while the result we present in this paper is a purely model theoretic argument.
+It is worth pointing out that the proof of the result for modules is based on determining the cardinality of the injective envelope \cite{eklof}, while the result we present in this paper is proven by a purely model theoretic argument.

 \begin{question} \ \begin{enumerate} \item Can $2^{\operatorname{card}(S) + \aleph_0}$ be replaced by $(\operatorname{card}(S) + \aleph_0)^+$ in Theorem \ref{sta-2}? \item Provide a proof of Corollary \ref{o-dir} using only algebraic methods. \end{enumerate} \end{question}